xgrau/xgrau.github.io/_posts/2019-11-13-a-refusal-to-mourn.md

 ---
 layout: post
-title: A Refusal To Mourn The Death, By Fire, Of A Child In London
+title: A refusal to mourn the death, by fire, of a child in London
-description: A Refusal To Mourn The Death, By Fire, Of A Child In London
+description: A refusal to mourn the death, by fire, of a child in London
 categories: poema
 tags: poema
 ---